-‘Deadliest Catch’ Season 13: Tragedy, Drama, Is This Last Year For Two Captains?
+‘Deadliest Catch’ Season 13: Tragedy, Drama, And Is The End For Two Captains?

 — Capt Keith Colburn (@crabwizard) January 14, 2017

 Although it has been a month since the unimaginable tragedy, Captain Keith admits that he is still coming to grips with what happened.
-He was not only friends with the Captain of the Destination, but he knew that this boat was well maintained and that the captain had a stellar reputation.
-The captains are a tight-knit group of people and the emotions surrounding the tragedy are still felt.
+He was not only friends with the captain of the Destination, but he knew that the boat was well maintained and that the captain had a stellar reputation.
+The captains are a tight-knit group of people, and the emotions surrounding the tragedy are still felt.

 “I just had a lengthy conversation yesterday, and then the day before, with two separate captains that were really also extremely good friends with (Captain Jeff Hathaway) that were still trying to figure it out… I still haven’t really figured it out or come to grips with it.
 He wasn’t a family member, but at the end of the day, there’s a group of 30 or 40 of us captains that truly are pretty much like family.
 And just like family, sometimes we bicker and fight, and other times we give each other big hugs.”

 Does the tragedy of the Destination mean that Captain Keith will be quitting soon?
-Sounds like this actually has the exact opposite effect on Keith.
+It sounds like this actually has the exact opposite effect on Keith.
 Fishing is in his blood and he loves what he does.

 “I’m at this point right now, it’s pretty much engrained in who I am and I struggle with the thought of not being able to do it.
 It’s something that I truly love — as miserable and hard and as dangerous as it is.
 It’s something that I’ve just kind of adapted to that’s, I think, part of who I am down to my core.
 And so the thought of hanging up my cleats is — I just don’t see it anytime in the near future.”